Provincial Finance and Accounts Service

 Provincial Finance and Accounts Service / Provincial Civil Service (Finance) (IAST: Prāntīya Vitta Evaṃ Lekhā Sevā), often abbreviated to as PFAS or PCS (Finance) is one of the premier Group A state civil service under Executive branch of Government of Uttar Pradesh responsible for Finance Administration of the state.

 Recruitment

 The recruitment to the service is made on the basis of an annual competitive examination conducted by Uttar Pradesh Public Service Commission.
 One-third of PFAS quota is filled by promotion from Audit and Accounting officers' cadre.
 PFAS officers, regardless of their mode of entry, are appointed by the Governor of Uttar Pradesh.

 Responsibilities of PFAS officer

 The officers of the cadre are known for their knowledge, wisdom and integrity; and are considered as watchdogs of the state exchequer.
 The members of the service working at higher levels of the government set-up render consultation support regarding maintenance of the financial discipline, to the heads of departments or institutions and administrative Secretaries, as the case may be.

-The typical functions performed by a PCS (F) officer are:
+The typical functions performed by a PFAS officer are: